shravanambudkar/portfolio/README.md

   * [Netflix recommendation using collab filtering](https://github.com/shravanambudkar/portfolio/blob/main/Netflix%20recommendations/netflix-eda-recommender-approaches.ipynb): A netflix movie and show recommender projectusing data hosted on kaggle with correlations and collab filtering.

+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration shoot an email at shravanambudkar@gmail.com